alan-sdk/alan.dart/doc/transactions/overview.md

   Most common, returns after performing some fast checks on the transaction.
 - `BroadcastMode.BROADCAST_MODE_BLOCK`
   Slowest, returns after the block has been approved (5-6 seconds).

+## Supported messages
+In order to see a list of supported messages that are built into Alan.dart, please see the [modules page](../modules/overview.md).

+If you want to use a custom message type instead, visit the [custom chains page](../custom-chains/overview.md).